mui/material-ui/docs/pages/blog/mui-core-v5.md

 ### Second design system

-We have started the [discussion](https://github.com/mui-org/material-ui/discussions/27803) about the direction of this product which we aim to grow beyond material design.
+Developing a new design system is one of the main initiatives, alongside this new brand and the unstyled components, to grow MUI beyond Material Design.
+Its codename is **Joy** and we have just started [the high-level discussion](https://github.com/mui-org/material-ui/discussions/27803) around it if you want more context.

-This new design system, codename `Joy`, will be built on top of our strong foundation packages (`unstyled` and `system`) to provide better DX eg. built-in CSS variables generated from theme, perfect dark mode API, etc.
+It will be built on top of our foundation packages (the base/unstyled components and `@mui/system`) to provide a close DX and API as Material Design.
+We plan on having built-in CSS variables generated from the theme, a great dark mode API, a custom look and feel, and more.

-The plan is to release a set of components in each milestone (ordered by most browse) until it has the same amount of components as `@mui/material`, so that the developers only have to pick a package between material-design and Joy based on the design they want to get started with.
-Most functionalities and APIs of components will be the same because both design systems are built on top of `@mui/core`.
-The differences will be the theme structure that we want to achieve the right amount of flexibility and great design out of the box.
+We're prioritizing developing first the most frequently used components as we plan on releasing them continuously with each milestone.
+We intend on having on Joy all the components already available on Material Design so that developers can then pick between them focusing on the design they like the most.
+The main difference will be at the theme structure, where we want to achieve the right amount of flexibility while providing an amazing design by default.

-We will keep you posted about the progress, stay tuned.
+We'll keep you updated about the progress.
+And as always, you're invited for contributing to it as well.
+Stay tuned!

 ### X